 - It is important to note that once an item is transacted you cannot change its costing method.
 Therefore, it’s critical to set the costing method at go-live.
 It is usually one of the first decisions made during the implementation workshops.

 In conclusion, both Standard and FIFO costing methods can be easily utilised within Business Central.
-If you have any questions or wish to contact us, click here.
+If you have any questions, make sure to contact us.
 We’d love to hear your feedback.